Least Squares Adjustment for Control Networks in Python: Deterministic Gauss-Markov Implementation and Survey-Grade Validation

 if not converged:

-logger.error("Maximum iterations reached without convergence.
-Audit network geometry.")
+logger.error("Max iterations reached without convergence; audit network geometry.")

 dof = n_obs - n_params